phenopolis/phenopolis_genomics_browser/schema/README.md

 Phenopolis API schema
 =====================

-This schema shoud be created automatically in the Docker Phenopolis API db.
+This schema should be created automatically in the Docker Phenopolis API db.

 Generally, if you have an existing database and superuser, you can create it
 using: